dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 ## Exercise 3: Configuration variables

-Envision a scenario where you have similar application configurations, either in the same or in a different Dynatrace environment.
-You want to uniformly configure these applications so you use the same JSON template.
-How can you handle a requirement where one of the settings (e.g. user session coverage percentage) must be different across instances of this template?
+Envision a scenario where you have similar application configurations in the same or a different Dynatrace environment.
+You want to configure these applications using the same JSON template uniformly.
+How can you handle a requirement where one of the settings (e.g., user session coverage percentage) must differ across instances of this template?

-The goal of this exercise is to introduce variables in our JSON templates to manage this requirement.
+This exercise aims to introduce variables in our JSON templates to manage this requirement.

-Please [download the exercise-3 sample](https://github.com/dynatrace-ace/monaco-self-paced-exercises/releases/download/1.0.1/exercise03todownload.zip) by clicking on "Download raw file" button, unzip the file and copy the extracted files into a newly created folder.
+Please [download the exercise-3 sample zip file](https://github.com/dynatrace-ace/monaco-self-paced-exercises/releases/download/1.0.1/exercise03todownload.zip) and unzip it on your machine.

 ```bash
 mkdir exercise-03